Skip to Content

 Holding CCS means more than just letters after your name.
 It represents that you are staying up-to-date with the dynamic trade environment in which you operate and a recognizable credential that hiring managers and clients value.
 For LCBs, it sits alongside your license as the working-level credential the industry recognizes.

 CCS designees get access to credit tracking in Logistics-EI.
-Log your unique identification code (UIC) once for your CCS renewal and again for your LCB triennial tracking, and your credits land in a single transcript that does double duty: it satisfies CCS renewal and stands as the audit-ready record CBP looks for.
+Log your unique identification code (UIC) once for your CCS renewal and again for your LCB triennial tracking, and your credits do double duty: they satisfy CCS renewal and count for the audit-ready record CBP looks for.

 $125 one-time.
 No course required.
 No exam.